Dus Kahaniyaan: Matrimony

-The bored wife of an MNC vice president Rahul Sarin (Arbaaz), Pooja (Mandira), has an extramarital affair with Aditya Singh (Sudhanshu), an army officer she met on a chatroom.
+The bored wife of an MNC vice president Rahul Sarin, Pooja, has an extramarital affair with Aditya Singh, an army officer she met on a chatroom.
 She meets him every Thursday on the pretext of visiting her aunt.
 At home she is a doting and dutiful wife.
 She describes her affair as not only for sex but also for genuine love and consideration.
 As it turns out, her lover has to report to his post and gives her a beautiful diamond necklace.
 She loves it but is hesitant to take it.
 When the officer insists, she devises a plan.
 She goes to a jeweller and hands over the necklace with an arrangement that she be given a coupon, which under the pretext of a lucky draw and she'd be given her necklace.
 The next morning, her husband goes to collect the "prize".
 He calls her from his office and asks her to come over to see what she has got.
 She goes with great enthusiasm, but to her utter dismay finds a small diamond ring.
 She comes out of his cabin and tries to call the jeweler.
 Her cell phone does not get reception, so she turns to her husband's secretary and asks her to dial the number, only to spot the necklace on the secretary.
 The secretary mentions that it is from her "boyfriend" revealing that her husband is also having an affair with his secretary however since she cannot confront him without revealing her own affair she is "hoisted with her own petard".